The Importance of Preventive Care for Pets in Perry

 What to Expect During Your Pet's Physical

 During your dog or cat's vet checkup at our veterinary clinic in Perry, we will give your pet a thorough physical checkup in order to get a complete picture of their overall health.
-Routine wellness exams at our animal clinic include the following elements:
+Routine pet annual exams at our animal clinic include the following elements:

 Your pet's general demeanor and physical condition can provide clues to their overall health.
 How they stand and walk, their level of alertness, and whether they are a healthy weight for their size are all important indicators of overall health.